-You can change the frequency scale by tapping anywhere on the frequency scale, a tab will appear, drag this tab to the right across the screen.
+You can set the frequency scale in the profile settings under View Settings.
+Alternatively you can change the frequency scale on-the-go by tapping anywhere on the frequency scale, a tab will appear, drag this tab to the right across the screen.
 Adjust your upper and lower frequency limits by tapping on the value and typing your preferred frequencies or tapping the up/down buttons.
 Choose between a linear or logarithmic scale.